John Prise: Family

 He took part in public affairs, for example in the union of England and Wales, drafting or suggesting the petition on which the statutes were framed.
 He was Sheriff of Breconshire in 1541, and lived chiefly at Brecon Priory.
-He was knighted on 22 February 1547, served as knight of the shire for Breconshire in 1547, and made one of the council for the Welsh marches in 1551.
+He served as a justice of the peace (JP) for Herefordshire, Monmouthshire, Shropshire, Welsh counties in 1543 and for Cheshire, Glouctershire and Worcestershire from 1545 to 1547.
+He was knighted on 22 February 1547, two days after the coronation of Edward VI.
+He was elected knight of the shire for Breconshire in the same year, and became secretary of the council for the Welsh marches in 1551.